Sad but true: acne happens. And I’m not just talking about the face kind.

 During the summer months, sweaty workouts, pore-clogging sunscreen and chemical-soaked swimsuits can cause acne to pop up where we least expect it.
 And while I’m not thrilled to still be experiencing bacne (that’s back acne for all you blissfully unaware ladies) at the ripe ol’ age of thirty-three, I now have the tools to deal with it.

-For those of us with sensitive skin, this skin-clearing body wash is a summertime game changer.
-And sudsing up with it regularly helps kill the bacteria that causes breakouts, so you can bust out the tank tops and show off your summer skin with confidence.
+For those of us with sensitive skin, this skin-clearing acne body wash is a summertime game changer.
+Sudsing up with it regularly helps kill the bacteria that causes breakouts, so you can bust out the tank tops and show off your summer skin with confidence.

 Let’s get one thing straight: there’s no shame in bacne (and as someone who battles it, I’m definitely not here to judge).
 But it can make you feel self-conscious.
 That’s why I try to take extra steps to keep it at bay and kill bacteria before it becomes a problem.